-The mission of the College of Arts and Communication is to cultivate and inspire creativity, expression, inquiry and integrity through embodied education in the fine performing and communicative arts and professions.
+The mission of the College of Arts and Communication is to cultivate and inspire creativity, diversity, expression, inquiry and integrity through embodied education in the fine performing and communicative arts and professions.
 We offer rigorous programs in music, theatre, dance, and the visual arts; internships, pre-professional opportunities in journalism, advertising, and applied communication, and innovative interdisciplinary studies.

 In WHY I TEACH, Jeff Herriott, professor of music, blends a love of artistic discovery with a love of working with students.
 “Igor Stravinsky was the first composer whose music I heard as a kid that blew me away,” said Herriott.
 “I didn’t realize music could be like that.”
 That kind of creative energy fills Herriott, who teaches contemporary composition, electronic music and sound design, and a course called “Sound and Image.”
 The latter, he said, focuses on sound and music in media — primarily as a storytelling device in film, but also television and video games.

 In WHY I TEACH, Piper Morgan Hayes, a lecturer in the Department of Theatre and Dance, talks about dance, life and always wanting to do better, to be better and to do more.

 In WHY I TEACH, S.A.
 Welch, professor of communication, came to campus looking for a life, not just a job.
 Welch already had interviewed at other schools when she arrived and asked to observe a class here.
 What she sensed was a commitment by faculty to the success of students in life, not just college.

 In WHY I TEACH, Nick Hwang, an assistant professor of communication at UW-Whitewater, works extensively with students in the media and game development program.